p-boaz/vue-news-app/README.md

 ## Installation Steps

+1. Clone repo

+2. Execute `yarn install`

-1. Acquire your NYTimes API key from [New York Times Developer Network](https://developer.nytimes.com)
+3. Acquire your NYTimes API key from [New York Times Developer Network](https://developer.nytimes.com)

+4. Create an `.env` file at the root of this project and place it using the format `VITE_NYT_API_KEY=<put your api key here>

+5. Execute `yarn dev` to start the dev server

+6. Open your browser and point it to `http://localhost:3030`

+Visit [Vite](https://vitejs.dev/) website for more commands you can run with this project.

 ## License